michaeldiguiseppi/java_curriculum_personal/Unit-4-Polymorphism/README.md

 javac -d bin Polymorphism02.java && java -cp bin galvanize.Polymorphism02
 ```

+### Exercise 2

-Now create a similar fix as you did to `Polymorphism02` but use an interface instead.
+Now create a similar fix as you did to `Polymorphism01` but use an interface instead.

 ## When to use polymorphism